ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/05_population_and_sample/03_sample_proportion.md

 ```
 <br>

-where $N$ is the population size.
+... where $N$ is the population size.

 ## Sample Proportion

 If you don't have access to the full population, you use a random sample.

-Example:
+**Example:**
 Take a random sample of 6 people.
 If 2 out of 6 own a bicycle, the sample proportion is $2/6 \approx 0.333$ or 33.3%.

 This metric is the **sample proportion**, denoted by $\hat{P}$: